udaypandey/SwiftUI-Wildfire/README.md

 ### How it works

-*
-In Appdelegate, mark new UISceneSession APIs as IOS 13 only.
+* In AppDelegate, mark new UISceneSession APIs as IOS 13 only.
 Conditionally build pre IOS 13 UI in `didFinishLaunchingWithOptions` callback.

 ```
     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {